mayflower/marley/README.md

 * make Joomla-Specific code optional (currently, " is converted to "\_QQ\_" and vice versa, and it allows only for uppercase keys with underscores)
 * add some kind of i18n

+# LICENSE #

+This is based on electron-quick-start, which is published under CC0.

+We are releasing our own code under the MIT License.